-Participants in the Open Restaurants program interested in providing comfort heating for their customers in outdoor dining areas have three options:
+Participants in the Open Restaurants program interested in providing comfort heating for their customers in outdoor dining areas have two options:

 - Electric radiant heaters will be allowed in both sidewalk and roadway seating setups.
 Full electric radiant heater guidance from the Department of Buildings (pdf)

 - Natural gas radiant heaters will be allowed on the sidewalk only.
 Full natural gas radiant heater guidance from the Department of Buildings (pdf).
 Natural gas radiant heaters must also comply with the Fire Code

 - The Department of Small Business Services will be providing grants up to $5,000 for restaurants with annual revenue of $1 million or less, which may be used to swap out propane heaters for either electric or natural gas radiant heaters.

 May I prepare, cook or warm food in my outdoor dining areas?